intoinside/KickAssemblerToDoxygen/README.md

 Example: python KickAssemblerToDoxygen.py .\\lib

-Output file will be automatically created in "output" folder inside folder passed by argument.
+Output file will be automatically created in "output" folder beside folder passed by argument.

 Remeber to use slash or backslash correctly.